Teacher Education—Primary and Secondary

 We can all remember a teacher who made an impact.
 If you want to make a positive difference in people's lives, and to have the satisfaction of reaching people's hearts and heads, then teaching is the career for you.

-If you already have an undergraduate degree, you can take a year-long Graduate Diploma programme in either primary or secondary teaching.
+If you already have an undergraduate degree, you can take a one year programme in either primary or secondary teaching.

 We want the best for our children, and so we want you to be the best.
 We will prepare you to go out to teach with confidence, experience and the drive to make the difference for New Zealand's next generation.